SmarterApp/TDS_AdministrationAndRegistrationTools/README.md

 * `testreg.minJs` - Flag for JavaScript minification, true to minify
 * `testreg.rest.context.root` - The server relative context root for the ART REST WAR.
 Should start and end with a slash.

+#### Clustered Environment properties
+These are *optional* properties which are used when configuring a clustered environment behind a load balancer (LB).
+To activate clustered environment support, simply change the active profile setenv as follows: change `spring.profiles.active` from `server.singleinstance` to `server.loadbalanced`.
+Furthermore, you will need to set these key/value pairs appropriately:

+* `testreg.loadbalanced.url.scheme` - {this should be http or https}
+* `testreg.loadbalanced.server.name` - {the loadbalancer’s name}
+* `testreg.loadbalanced.server.port` - {if your server requires a port, include it here, otherwise put 80 in as the default}
+* `testreg.loadbalanced.includeServerPortInRequestURL` - {boolean true/false value which indicates if the port should be included to resolve the server}
+* `testreg.loadbalanced.server.rest.contextpath` - {REST context name. e.g.: "/testreg.rest"}
+* `testreg.loadbalanced.server.webapp.contextpath` - {webapp context name. e.g.: "/testreg.webapp".
+Leave this blank if you are using ROOT as webapp context name}

 ### RabbitMq Installation
 RabbitMq is used as a message queueing solution to queue events relating to eligibility so that eligibility calculations can occur asynchronously in the background.